joaomfrebelo/Db/README.md

 the class with the same name in Zend\Db

 ## Example
-Get all rows of a table in an array, whit the fetch method
+Get all rows of a table in an array, with the fetch method
 ```php
     $config = [
             'driver'   => 'Pdo_Mysql',